Louisiana Issues Quarantine To Control Invasive Marsh-Killing Bug

 "It won't be as easy," he says of the quarantine effect on duck hunters.
 Hunters will have to "take a little bit more effort to figure out what other materials they could use."
 But he still supports the quarantine.

-There's still not a clear long-term solution.
+There is not a clear long-term solution.
 In China, the cane is sometimes burned to get rid of the bug.
-But that would be a bad idea in Louisiana, since this part of the state is crisscrossed with oil and gas pipelines.
+But that would be a bad idea in Louisiana, where this part of the state is crisscrossed with oil and gas pipelines.
 Pesticides could work, but officials worry that will hurt fish and shrimp — a big industry here.

-Agriculture Commissioner Strain says the state needs more time to figure it out.
-Congress recently allocated some money for the problem, but for now the quarantine will have to do.
+Strain says the state needs more time to figure it out.
+Congress recently allocated some money for the problem, but for now, the quarantine will have to do.

 "Well that's our best chance, right?" says Strain.
 "Our best chance, period."

-Meanwhile, the invasive bug is on the move.
+Meanwhile, the invasive bug may be on the move.
 A scientist at Louisiana State University thinks he might have found some in neighboring Texas.